 Inspection Matters: What to Check, and Why

 Annual rig inspections, especially by a qualified rigger, can catch problems before they become serious.
-This can be the difference between a smooth survey and a lost sale.
+They should be a routine part of boat ownership, ensuring safety at sea, and they can also be the difference between a smooth survey and a lost sale.
+While you are inspecting your mast take photographs that you can always reference against following your next inspection.

 Real-world example: